bosth/bosth.github.io/content/pages/leaving-earth/index.md

 ### Solving a single maneuver

-Rewriting the CSP above in Z3 would look like this:
+Rewriting the CSP above in Z3 for a payload of 10 and a maneuver of difficulty 5 would look like this:

 ```python
 from z3 import solve, Int